Breastfeeding Stories Guest Post Series

-This months guest post features Kelly from The Best Version of Kelly who shares her story about how the lack of support from those that she needed it from the most impacted, her family and her decision to bottle instead of breastfeeding a second time round.
+This months guest post features Kelly from The Best Version of Kelly who shares her story about how the lack of breastfeeding support from those that she needed it from the most impacted, her family and her decision to bottle instead of breastfeeding a second time around.

 The breastfeeding debate is something I feel strongly about.
 Let me tell you my story, or should I say my nightmare, so you can understand why.

 My daughter Annie was born in October 2008.
 I wanted to feed her myself.
 I imagined it would be a wonderful and special experience and I had been regularly told it would be better for her.

 I thought I was doing fine and the midwives told me I was doing great.
 I expected it to hurt but not to the extent it did.
 My husband couldn’t watch me feed as he hated seeing me wince in pain.
 I bled a lot too.
 Annie would take a break from feeding and blood would dribble from her mouth, I found that upsetting and concerning.

 Annie was a very unsettled baby.
 She cried a lot and barely slept, more than once she went 6 – 8 hours without a minute of sleep and she was so distressed.

 Yet the midwives when they visited just said it was normal, one said ‘babies do cry, be grateful you have your husband, I had to do it alone.’